‘Five Came Back’ — A New Netflix Series On War And Cinema

 What makes this series really shine are the actual clips taken from the documentaries that Capra, Ford, Huston, Stevens, and Wyler filmed.
 Each episode stitches together a tapestry of spectacular footage – and one gets the sense, watching these clips, of being shoved back into the very heat and tragedy of the global conflict.

-In footage taken from William Wyler’s The Memphis Belle: A Story Of A Flying Fortress, we see an American B-17 bomber spiral out of the sky, and watch as parachutes open up around it.
+In footage taken from William Wyler’s The Memphis Belle: A Story Of A Flying Fortress, we see an American B-17 bomber spiral out of the sky and watch as parachutes open up around it.
 Each parachute represents a man getting out of the bomber safely.
 But it’s clear there are fewer parachutes opening up than there ought to be.
 You can overhear some pilots, who are watching the scene unfold from another aircraft, exhorting the rest of the men to get out.
 One pilot says in a soft voice, “Eight men still in that B-17.”
 Another one, more urgently, “Come on, the rest of you guys.”

 We see excerpts documenting the D-Day invasion, and disturbing sequences by George Stevens, bringing you inside the Dachau concentration camp.
-But with the bad comes some good as well, as we also get to witness the jubilant celebrations of a recently liberated Paris, and the surrender of German officers.
+But with the bad comes some good as well, as we also get to witness the jubilant celebrations of a recently liberated Paris and the surrender of German officers.

 Five Came Back is now available to stream on Netflix https://t.co/rQjchZWT0V pic.twitter.com/Oj9pmtThDg